 View of Chicago over the wing

-More worryingly, I’d argue chairs like this are an example of why the feds are starting to get sufficiently upset about airline seating in economy so as to start to consider legislation to put an end to what’s been happening, namely, the rows of seats in economy becoming so close together as to be a survival risk in case of emergency.
-My experience — and I am NOT overstating this — was that it actually was extremely difficult for me to stand up (I have mild and very common old age mobility issues); the chair in front of me was leaning into my space even when its fully erect.
+My experience — and I am NOT overstating this — was that it actually was extremely difficult for me to stand up (I have mild and very common old age mobility issues, I need to use my hands to get out low chairs and swing my body forward a bit to get momentum — totally average for folks over 60 who live sedentary lifestyles); the chair in front of me was leaning into my space even when its fully erect.
 As such, I couldn’t actually stand without coming into contact with the chair in front of me which is pushing back at my frame and forcing me to use one arm to keep myself from falling back into the seat when trying to get up.
-Add to that I have frozen shoulders (again common in the elderly) and it’s an accident waiting to happen.
+Add to that I have frozen shoulders (again common in the elderly) and it’s a tragic accident waiting to happen.

 Had there been an emergency that necessitated my jumping out of my seat quickly to avoid being burned to death, I could not have done it.
 People on the plane seeing how much difficulty I was in were actually volunteering to help me… which has never been necessary before on any other economy flight.